 When you connect through Plaid or a similar aggregator, the app gets access to your account balances, transaction history, and account holder information.
 Depending on the app, this can include your name, address, phone number, routing number, and months or years of purchase data.

 The app then uses that data to categorize your spending, show you trends, and sometimes surface insights.
 The experience feels seamless.
-But here is what is happening behind the scenes:
+Here is what is happening behind the scenes:

 Your bank credentials pass through a third-party aggregator.
 That aggregator maintains a persistent connection to your account.
 Your transaction data is stored on the app's servers.
-And if any link in that chain is compromised -- the aggregator, the app, or the connection between them -- your financial data is exposed.
+If any link in that chain is compromised (the aggregator, the app, or the connection between them), your financial data is exposed.

 Plaid did not admit wrongdoing, and they have since introduced a consumer portal where you can see what data has been shared.
-But the episode illustrates the broader point: every data connection you create is a surface area for risk.
+The episode illustrates the broader point: every data connection you create is a surface area for risk.
 The fewer connections you make, the less exposed you are.

 Market research on budgeting app adoption tells a clear story.
 Roughly 28% of potential users cite concerns about data breaches as a barrier to using financial apps.
 Another 20% cite general privacy issues.
 Nearly half of all users report some level of concern about how their financial data is handled.

 These are not fringe worries.
 They reflect a rational calculation: the more places your financial data lives, the more likely it is to end up somewhere you did not intend.
-And for a growing number of people, that calculation is enough to keep them from using financial tools altogether.
+For a growing number of people, that calculation is enough to keep them from using financial tools altogether.

 That is the real cost of the bank-linking model.
 It is not just about what happens if there is a breach.
 It is about the people who never start planning at all because the first step asks them to hand over their most sensitive credentials.